jrwyx/bsgc-calendar/README.md

 An automated Python scraper that extracts school events from the British School of Gran Canaria (BSGC) website.
 It generates an RFC 5545-compliant `.ics` calendar feed, and publishes it via GitHub Pages for easy subscription in Google Calendar, Apple Calendar, and Outlook.

+<ins>**DISCLAIMER**</ins>
+- No Guarantee of Stability: This project is experimental and APIs are not considered stable.
+- Educational Use: This software is provided for educational or demonstration purposes only.
+- No Support: The author provides no warranty or support for this code.
+- Read the file LICENSE.txt

 ✨ <ins>**FEATURES**</ins>